Servers and the hardware in a server room require special attention when a server move or server migration is planned.

 Normally, during a server move, the servers will be the last piece of equipment to be turned off and the first to be turned on.
 This is known as “spin down” and “spin up”.

 This means a server move for a business will require a schedule with a structured time frame, though allowing for situations that may arise.
 Server moving is an important aspect of any business server migration project.

 The only task of a project manager and server movers will be to ensure the move is completed securely on time and meets predefined quality standards.

 Technicians who are experienced server movers will be the best choice for a server relocation and migration project.
 Servers in use at a business may be a standard type or be set up based on a custom environment.
 A server move will typically involve multiple stages beginning up to many months in advance.

 The first thing a sever mover may do is perform a hardware audit and create a schedule.
 This involves a detailed assessment of the existing location, the new location, and the serial numbers of equipment that will be moved.

-A service impact analysis may also performed to determine any dependencies and impacts on Service Level Agreements.
+A service impact analysis may also be performed to determine any dependencies and impacts on Service Level Agreements.
 The goal is to ensure minimal business disruption for the client.
 There is also a discussion with the client about the power down (spin down) sequence.

 All server equipment is photographed to use when re-racking equipment at the new location or a VIZIO diagram is provided for the re-installation.